romanodev/OpenBTE/docs/source/install.rst

       .. code-block:: bash

-         docker pull -t romanodev/openbte
+         docker pull romanodev/openbte:latest

       You can run OpenBTE sharing your current directory

       .. code-block:: bash

-         docker run  -v `pwd`:`pwd` -w `pwd` --rm romanodev/openbte mpirun -np 4 python input.py
+         docker run --shm-size=10g -v `pwd`:`pwd` -w `pwd` --user "$(id -u):$(id -g)" -rm romanodev/openbte mpirun -np 4 python input.py

       where we assumed you have 4 virtual CPUs.
 Note that in this case, your script ``input.py`` must be in your current directory.
+Also, for intensive calculations, you might want to increase the size of the used shared memory (here is ``1g``).
+Keep in mind that the above command will allow docker to write in your current directory.

       If you frequently use Docker, you may want to add your ``user`` to the Docker group.